-How I built my first web3 webpage, and what I think about web3's potential.
+How I built my first web3 website, the web3 services I used, and what I think about web3's potential.

 Today, I'm going to publish my first webpage using web3 technologies.
 I will upload a page to IPFS (InterPlanetary File System), make it available at

 dries.eth using ENS (Ethereum Name Service), and visit it with a web3-enabled browser.
 If you don't know what that means, buckle up for a crash course.